 23 Shipping Place Dundalk MD 21222

-Out For Justice is an ex-offender, member led organization that promotes policy reform of policies that adversely affect the ex-offender re-entering into society successfully.
-Out For Justice strives to change the perception of the ex-offender by promoting the 3 Es, education, empowerment, and engagement.
+Out For Justice is an ex-offender, member led organization that promotes policy reform that surrounds ex-offenders re-entering into society successfully.
+Out For Justice strives to change the perception of the ex-offenders by promoting the 3 Es: education, empowerment, and engagement.
 Out For Justice educates the community and its member base on the legislative process.

 1400 E. Federal Street Baltimore MD 21213

-Dedicated to providing advocacy and high quality, life-changing supports since 1949 in Baltimore City and Baltimore County, the Arc Baltimore supports more than 6,000 adults and children with intellectual and developmental disabilities and their families.
+The Arc is dedicated to providing advocacy and high quality, life-changing supports since 1949 in Baltimore City and Baltimore County.
+They support more than 6,000 adults and children with intellectual and developmental disabilities and their families.

 7215 York Rd Baltimore MD 21212